Sharon Cuneta: 1978–1980: Career beginnings

 Aside from her recording career, Cuneta also began hosting with her aunt, Helen Gamboa, in a TV variety show titled C.U.T.E. or Call Us Two for Entertainment on IBC 13.

 In 1980, because of her commercial success as a young singer, Cuneta's boss at the time in Vicor Music, Boss Vic Del Rosario, gave her the golden opportunity to record her first George Canseco song "Tubig at Langis".
 This became the theme song of the film with same title starring Vilma Santos and directed by Danny Zialcita.

 During the Cebu Film Festival that same year, "Langis at Tubig" was an official entry and had a float made for the parade at the Sinulog Festival.
 The only people there were the director, Danny Zialcita and Sining Silangan producer, Ernie Rojas.
 But there were no actors from the actual movie who were able to go to Cebu for this event as the main lead, Vilma Santos, was pregnant at the time.
-Sining Silangan asked permission from Boss Vic Del Rosario if the young Sharon Cuneta who sang the theme song could join them on the float.
-Boss Vic agreed and Cuneta, accompanied by her Mother, Elaine Cuneta, headed to Cebu.
+Sining Silangan asked permission from Vic Del Rosario if the young Sharon Cuneta who sang the theme song could join them on the float.
+Del Rosario agreed and Cuneta, accompanied by her mother Elaine, headed to Cebu.
 "My Mom and I got on the float.
 We went to Cebu, my first time ever.
 When I got on the float and it started moving, I couldn’t believe how people reacted to me.
 That they knew me.
 I just felt all this love come towards me like a rain of bullets.
 I can’t explain the feeling.
 At that age, I was 14 already.
 A veteran (laughs) after 2 years of singing."